sunsunmonkey/code-sidecar/README.md

-﻿# code-sidercar 🏍️
+﻿# code-sidecar 🏍️

 English | [Chinese](README_ZH.md)

-code-sidercar is a VS Code extension project that provides a lightweight sidecar workflow with a webview UI, a core task runner, and tool adapters for LLM-assisted actions.
+code-sidecar is a VS Code extension project that provides a lightweight sidecar workflow with a webview UI, a core task runner, and tool adapters for LLM-assisted actions.

 ## Overview